Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 ##### Use Case Description: Generate Lecture Summary (Server-side)

 -   **Use Case ID:** UC_Generate_Summary_Server
--   **Primary Actor:** Server-side System (Audio Processing Module)
+-   **Primary Actor:** Server-side System (SummarizationListenerService)
--   **Goal:** To take the raw summary text received from the Google Gemini AI API and structure and format it into a user-friendly lecture summary.
+-   **Goal:** To generate a structured lecture summary from the transcript and optional PowerPoint context using the Google Gemini AI API.
 -   **Preconditions:**
-    -   Audio processing using the AI API has been successfully completed (UC_Process_AudioAI_Server).
+    -   Audio transcription has been successfully completed (UC_Transcription_Server).
-    -   Raw summary text is available from the API response.
+    -   Transcript is available in the database.
+    -   (Optional) PowerPoint conversion is complete if a PPTX was uploaded.
 -   **Normal Flow:**
-    1. The Audio Processing Module receives the raw summary text from the AI API processing step.
+1. The SummarizationListenerService consumes the message from the summarization queue.
-    2. The module structures the summary text into logical sections or subsections (e.g., based on topic changes, keywords, or using heuristics to identify key points, and potentially generating a glossary of terms).
-(Initial version may be basic structuring, future versions can improve this)*.*
-    3. The module formats the structured summary for display in the mobile application and web interface (e.g., using Markdown or similar formatting for headings, bullet points, bold text).
+2. The service retrieves the transcript and any associated PDF context (from converted PowerPoint) from the database/storage.
+3. The service calls the GeminiService to generate a structured summary (including key points, topics, and glossary) using the transcript and PDF context.
-    4. The module stores the structured and formatted lecture summary in the database, associated with the original audio recording and user.
+4. The service stores the structured and formatted lecture summary in the database, associated with the original audio recording and user.
+5. The service triggers the Learning Material Recommendation process (Module 3).
 -   **Alternative Flows:**
     -   **A1.
-No summary text received from API:** If, for some reason, the API processing step did not return any summary text (even if the API request was technically successful), the module logs a warning and may generate a placeholder summary message (e.g., “Summary generation failed”).
+Summary generation failure**: If the Gemini API fails to generate a summary, the service logs an error and may implement retry logic.
     -   **A2.
-Structuring/formatting error:** If there is an error during the structuring or formatting process, the module logs an error and may store a fallback, unformatted version of the summary or a placeholder message.
+Data retrieval failure**: If the transcript or PDF context cannot be retrieved, the service logs an error.
 -   **Postconditions:**
     -   A structured and formatted lecture summary is generated.
     -   The summary is stored in the database, linked to the audio recording.